Irresistible Dumpling Recipes from Around the World

-From potstickers to pelmeni, these 24 homemade dumpling recipes are delicious proof that great things come in small packages
+From potstickers to pelmeni, these 26 dumpling recipes are delicious proof that great things come in small packages

 Healthier, better-tasting meals are easier than you think with help from Yummly!
 Try it free now.

 Quick Korean Dumpling Soup (Mandu Guk) by Beyond Kimchee

 Disclosure: Some of the links in this post are affiliate links, meaning if you follow the link and make a purchase, Yummly makes a commission.

 For the longest time, “dumplings” meant one thing to me: meticulously chopped and seasoned meat marinated overnight, tucked into thick, perfect, hand-rolled circles of dough, and pinched into elegant crescents with a gentleness unexpected from my father’s rough, thick fingers.